Pembrolizumab (Keytruda®) is an immunotherapy drug used to treat many types of cancer.

 During treatment you usually see a cancer doctor, a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.

-A nurse gives you pembrolizumab into a vein as a drip (intravenous infusion).
-The drip is usually run through a pump, which gives you the treatment over a set time.
-It is given over about 30 minutes.
+Pembrolizumab is given as a drip into a vein (intravenous infusion).
+The drip is usually run through a pump, which gives you the treatment over 30 minutes.